ChangeYourStrings

 3. Mårten Hagström, Meshuggah

 Thordendal's rhythm counterpart in Meshuggah.
-Mark gauges and tunings are matched to Thordendal's for the band's locked-in rhythm approach.
+His tunings match Thordendal's for the band's locked-in rhythm approach (per-string gauge specifics are not publicly documented).
 Hagström focuses on rhythm-guitar performance; Thordendal handles most lead work.
 Between the two of them, Meshuggah's polyrhythmic metal is the defining extended-range rhythm sound of the 2000s.

 4. Stephen Carpenter, Deftones

 Carpenter brought 8-string to Deftones on Diamond Eyes (2010) and has been on 8-string ever since.
-His ESP LTD STEF-B8 signature is one of the few 27.5-inch scale 8-strings in wide use.
+His ESP STEF B-8 signature runs a 27-inch baritone scale.
 Ernie Ball Paradigm (coated nickel-plated steel) is his documented string line, he's publicly on Paradigm, not Cobalt.
 Paradigm's coated construction handles Carpenter's heavy detunes (some songs tune the 8th string to D or D#) without going dead mid-tour.
 Fishman Fluence pickups on his signature model.

 5. Javier Reyes, Animals as Leaders